The Greek Slave: Public display

-A great deal of organization and logistics were conducted to ensure that Powers' The Greek Slave was viewed by spectators from across the country.
-In Powers' mind there was no other man more fit for this task than fellow artist, Miner Kellogg (1814–1889).
-Kellogg had traveled to Turkey and Greece to study the history and culture of the region in preparation for the tour.
+A great deal of organization and logistics went into ensuring that Powers' The Greek Slave was viewed by spectators from across the country.
+In Powers' mind, there was no other man more fit for this task than fellow artist, Miner Kellogg (1814–1889).
+Kellogg had traveled to Turkey and Greece to study the region's history and culture in preparation for the tour.
 Kellogg was a knowledgeable and trustworthy showman who managed everything from securing venues to purchasing fabrics and having a platform built to display the sculpture.
-He was a skilled businessman whose management skill and resourcefulness help attract the masses.
-Powers, who remained in Italy while his sculpture toured the US, compensated Kellogg for the exhibition by giving him 20% of the work's net profits with the understanding that if travel expenses rose above $10,000, he was responsible for the difference.
+He was a skilled businessman whose management skills and resourcefulness helped attract the masses.
+Powers, who remained in Italy while his sculpture toured the US, compensated Kellogg for the exhibition by giving him 20% of the work's net profits, with the understanding that if travel expenses exceeded $10,000, he would be responsible for the difference.
 Kellogg's early press material justified Powers' absence by describing him as a dedicated artist who was "toiling" in Italy.

 Furthermore, Kellogg promoted or advertised the work through a variety of media.
-For example, he reprinted an essay by the Reverend Orville Dewey that emphasized the work's formal and iconographic qualities in a more pure and unadulterated light.
+For example, he reprinted an essay by the Reverend Orville Dewey that emphasized the work's formal and iconographic qualities in a purer, unadulterated light.
 Dewey wrote, "clothed all over with sentiment, sheltered, protected by it from every profane eye".
 Dewey's writings significantly contributed to the exhibition's descriptive brochure.
 Kellogg created a brochure with the help of George Calvert (1580–1632) and Henry Tuckerman (1813–1871) to help viewers understand the sculpture.
-The brochure featured a narrative of a Greek woman who was taken captive by the Turks, forcefully exposed and then sold as a slave in Constantinople.
+The brochure featured a narrative of a Greek woman who was taken captive by the Turks, forcefully exposed and then sold as an enslaved person in Constantinople.
 This narrative was designed to evoke sentiment in its viewers, which was a popular theme for American art at the time and something viewers would easily resonate with.
-Power described it stating, are not satisfied with designating its material perfection, but eloquently claim for its high moral and intellectual beauty.
-Ultimately, the sculpture was a success because viewers could comfortably view the work and appreciate the artist’s skill as well as the sculpture's unique narrative.
+Power described it, stating that it is not satisfied with designating its material perfection, but eloquently claims its high moral and intellectual beauty.
+Ultimately, the sculpture was a success because viewers could comfortably view the work and appreciate the artist's skill as well as the sculpture's unique narrative.